Laguna Environmental Center Native Plant Demonstration Garden

 Partner: California Native Plant Society - Milo Baker Chapter

-Stop by the Laguna Environmental Center to check out our 2 acre native plant demonstration garden and our joint native plant sale with the California Native Plant Society Milo Baker Chapter!
 Conveniently located between Santa Rosa and Sebastopol, the Laguna Environmental Center is part of historic Stone Farm, a 112 acre property owned by the City of Santa and situated along Irwin Creek and the Laguna de Santa Rosa.

 After construction of Heron Hall was completed in 2012, staff and volunteers started working right away to develop the landscaping.
-The site was a former cow pasture so our goal was to sustainably improve an area which was predominately annual grasses with all native plants.
+The site was a former cow pasture so our goal was to improve an area which was predominately annual grasses with all native plants.
 We wanted to create a demonstration garden to educate our community about the benefits of planting with native species to create healthy wildlife habitat.

-Over the last 10 years, the landscaping was installed by volunteers and continues to be maintained and improved by volunteers.
-The site now includes native wildflowers, grasses, sedges, trees, shrubs, forbs, and herbaceous plants, as well as a native plant nursery.
+Over the last 12 years, the landscaping was installed by volunteers and continues to be maintained and improved by volunteers.
+The site now includes native wildflowers, grasses, sedges, trees, shrubs, and herbaceous plants, as well as a native plant nursery.
 Some of the plants were grown in our shared nursery and were propagated from seeds specifically collected within our watershed.
 The site also includes a living willow tunnel for children, a wetland demonstration pond and swale fed by rainwater roof catchment, and an observation deck for bird watching or just taking in the scenic vistas.

 The native plant landscape focuses on riparian, wetland and upland species of the Laguna de Santa Rosa watershed.
 From basket sedge to box elder trees, there are many beautiful species here that you don’t usually see in native plant home gardens.
-The Laguna Environmental Center garden include many favorites like valley oak, California poppy, yarrow, currant and elderberry, plus creative use of willow, and hedgerows of coffeeberry and toyon.
+The Laguna Environmental Center Garden includes many favorites like valley oak, California poppy, yarrow, currant and elderberry, plus creative use of willow, and hedgerows of coffeeberry and toyon.

 Special Events